calculated-finance/calc-rs/contracts/scheduler/README.md

 - A message payload to execute on the target contract
 - An optional execution rebate to incentivize keepers
 - Optional executor restrictions for access control
-- Optional jitter for execution timing randomization
+- Optional jitter for execution timing randomization (only useful when combined with executor restrictions)

 ## Key Features